rlawrenc/cosc_304/labs/lab7/analyze/README.md

 3. Sheet: `reviews` Use a bar chart to show the number of reviews performed per year and the average review rating in that year.
 (5 marks)

 ## Part 3: Bonus (up to 10 marks)

+Create two more queries and visualizations in Excel for bonus marks (+5 bonus marks each).
+The query and visualization should have complexity similar to the previous questions.
+The TAs will decide if the query has sufficient complexity.
+Try to create visualizations that are unique, interesting and would be valuable to the company.

+# Submission

+Submit your document for Part 1 and your Excel file for Part 2 on Canvas.
+Bonus marks are available for early review by the TA in a virtual office hours.